 Over the course of the next several months, we'll be interviewing some of the smartest, most interesting event professionals around--sharing their insights, advice, and unique experiences.
-We are thrilled to kick off this series with Marissa Pick, formerly events marketing manager at BizBash Media and currently global director B2B social media at The CFA Institute.
+This week we sat down with Adrian Segar, one of the hardest working experts we know.